TheLucasSchwarz/zeroshotENGINE/docs/Tutorial_Get_Started.md

     "Block_F_Output",
 ]

+# Define all labels we want to classify
 labels = ["political", "presentation", "attack", "target"]

+# Define the corresponding row of the prompt table for each label
+label_prompt_ids = ["P1_political_with_definition", "P2_presentation_with_definition", "P3_attack_with_definition", "P4_target_with_definition"]

+# Define the possible values the labels can receive
 label_values = {"present": 1, "absent": 0, "non-coded": 8, "empty-list": []}

+# Define the possible output_types each specific label can have
+output_type_labels = {
+        "political": "numeric",
+        "presentation": "numeric",
+        "attack": "numeric",
+        "target": "list",
+    }

+# Define the mismatch strategy per output_type
+combining_strategy_output = {
+        "numeric": "optimistic",
+        "list": "union",
+    }

+# Get the stop condition from the demo project
 stop_condition = get_demo_stop_conditions()

 # Choose the model you want to use.